dyvasey/geoscripts/README.md

 ## Reference

-Vasey, D.A., Cowgill, E., & Cooper, K.M. (in revision).
-A Preliminary Framework for Magmatism in Modern Continental Back-Arc Basins and Its Application to the Triassic-Jurassic Tectonic Evolution of the Caucasus. _Geochemistry, Geophysics, Geosystems._
+Vasey, D.A., Cowgill, E., and Cooper, K.M., 2021, A Preliminary Framework for Magmatism in Modern Continental Back-Arc Basins and Its Application to the Triassic-Jurassic Tectonic Evolution of the Caucasus: _Geochemistry, Geophysics, Geosystems_, v.
+22, p. e2020GC009490, doi:https://doi.org/10.1029/2020GC009490.